Circuit-killer/fpga-usbhid-host/README.md

     80 06 00 01 00 00 12 00

-and copy it to the USB constants in "USB_saitek.vhd" giving them any comprehensive name like this:
+and copy it to the USB constants in "usb_enum_saitek_minimal_pack.vhd" giving them any comprehensive name like this:

     constant C_GET_DESCRIPTOR_DEVICE_12h: std_logic_vector(11*8-1 downto 0) :=
       usb_data_gen(C_DATA0 & x"80_06_00_01_00_00_12_00"):

-At the end of "USB_saitek.vhd" file, modify the state machine to replay the constants to the joystick in the order of appearance as sniffed.
 Eventually some packets will not work so experiment a bit.

 # Troubleshooting

+State machine doesn't work with every device.
+Some don't work at all or are too unreliable to be useful.
+Try to find a device which reliably responds to enumeration packets first.

-Around line 330 in "USB_saitek.vhd" is some LED debug logic.
+Around line 330 in "usbhid_host.vhd" is some LED debug logic.
 On Lower 4 LED bits is shown state of the packet replay machine.
 Keep the joystick plugged in, upload the bitstream over jtag and watch lower 4 LEDs.